Trump tells supporters 'No more money for RINOS' as he battles GOP over fundraising with his likeness

 TRUMP LIKELY A FACTOR IN FLURRY OF SENATE GOP RETIREMENTS

-Then mere hours later, Trump sent an email to his supporters telling them to ensure that their political donations go the political action committee (PAC) directly controlled by him instead of organizations that may support Republicans who are critical of the former president.
+Then mere hours later, Trump sent an email to his supporters telling them to ensure that their political donations go to the political action committee (PAC) directly controlled by him instead of organizations that may support Republicans who are critical of the former president.

 "No more money for RINOS.
 They do nothing but hurt the Republican Party and our great voting base—they will never lead us to Greatness," Trump said, telling donors to give their money to his Save America PAC.
 "We will bring it all back stronger than ever before."

 This was not the first time Trump has told his followers that they should starve traditional Republican organizations of money.
-During his speech at the Conservative Political Action Conference (CPAC) he said "there's only one way to contribute to our efforts to elect America First Republican conservatives and in turn to Make America Great Again and that's through" his Save America PAC.
+During his speech at the Conservative Political Action Conference (CPAC), he said "there's only one way to contribute to our efforts to elect America First Republican conservatives and in turn to Make America Great Again, and that's through" his Save America PAC.

 The NRSC and the NRCC did not immediately respond to requests for comment for this story.

 Trump's attacks on the groups, including the NRSC, come as NRSC Chairman Sen. Rick Scott, R-Fla., continues to insist that there is no civil war within the Republican Party.
-Scott is in an especially awkward position of being committed to defending incumbent senators in primaries through his job leading the NRSC even as Trump has promised to primary Republican incumbents.
+Scott is in an especially awkward position of being committed to defending incumbent senators in primaries through his job leading the NRSC even as Trump has promised to support primary challenges against Republican incumbents.

-Trump most recently said that he plans to campaign for an opponent to Sen. Lisa Murkowski, R-Alaska, who was one of the seven GOP senators to vote to convict him at his impeachment trial last month.
+Trump most recently said he plans to campaign for an opponent to Sen. Lisa Murkowski, R-Alaska, who was one of the seven GOP senators to vote to convict him at his impeachment trial last month.

 TRUMP SAYS HE'LL WORK TO UNSEAT ALASKA'S MURKOWSKI, CALLING HER 'DISLOYAL'